 When compared to the experimental results of Zha et al, the calculated trend in the value of C{11} is in good agreement in that it consistently increases under pressure and approximately doubles in magnitude by the time that 60 GPa is reached.
 Unfortunately, the trends for the other elastic constants are not so good, since the curve for C{12} flattens with increasing pressure, rather than becoming steeper, and the curve for C{44} passes through a maximum which is not observed in the experimental data from the aforementioned group.
-However, the calculated trends do match the extrapolated behaviour based upon the results of ultrasonic measurements [118].
+However, the calculated trends do match the extrapolated behaviour based upon the results of ultrasonic measurements [130].

-2.0.25 Born effective charges
+2.0.27 Born effective charges

 The Born effective charges represent a useful means of characterising the response of a potential model to perturbations, particularly those that create an electric field.
-Increasingly values are becoming available from ab initio techniques for solids through the application of linear response methods.
-Hence, this quantity can provide a useful comparison between the results of formal-charge shell model calculations and more accurate first principles methods.